Luxtoday

 What will you talk about:

-Personal information: age, place of residence, and sometimes family status.
+Age, place of residence, and sometimes family status.

-Current work status: are you still employed or open to starting work.
+Are you still employed or open to starting work.

-The reasoning for the new job position — but do not discredit your previous employer.
+The reasoning for the new job position

-Key skills availability: Provide examples and relevant experience to prove that you have the needed skills.
+Provide examples and relevant experience to prove that you have the needed skills.
 Keep up with the recruiter's questions.
 If it's an orientation interview, keep it short, 3-5 minutes.
 If it's a background check into your last experience, give enough detail to create an expert impression of yourself, but not too long and wordy.

-Communication skills: do not interrupt the interviewer, but make sure to ask questions, but try not to bring up the salary first.
+Do not interrupt the interviewer, but make sure to ask questions, but try not to bring up the salary first.
 Either the interviewer will ask you about it further, or you will at the face-to-face interview.

 When taking a phone interview, the person cannot appreciate your facial expressions and gestures, so they will pay attention to your tone of voice, speed of speech and manner of speaking.